LOUNGE /

 TRAVEL|1 Hotel Tokyo

-The meaning of the word “luxury” is quietly, yet surely, shifting.
-Once, it was conveyed through gilded ceilings, unattainable price points, or overwhelming surprise.
+The meaning of the word “luxury” is quietly, yet surely, changing.
+Once, it was conveyed through gilded ceilings, unattainable price points, or overwhelming surprises.
 But today, those who understand true richness seek not an external “pressure,” but a sense of fulfillment that wells up from within.
-Here, objects born from sincere craftsmanship assert their presence.
-Furthermore, it is important that one’s stay holds a certain integrity towards the planet.
-“1 Hotel Tokyo,” set to open in early March 2026 in Akasaka, Tokyo, is a place that embodies this new definition of luxury as a spatial experience.
+This is where sincerity, born from honest craftsmanship, asserts its presence.
+Furthermore, it is important that one’s stay carries a certain integrity towards the planet.
+“1 Hotel Tokyo,” opening in early March 2026 in Akasaka, Tokyo, is a place that embodies this new definition of luxury as a spatial experience.

 Text by TSUCHIDA Takashi

-The brand’s journey commenced in 2015 with the opening of its first two properties along Miami’s South Beach and New York’s Central Park.
+The brand’s journey commenced in 2015 with the opening of its first two properties on Miami’s South Beach and along New York’s Central Park.
 Subsequently, it expanded to Brooklyn, West Hollywood, Toronto, San Francisco, and Nashville.
 In 2023, it opened its flagship hotel in Hanalei Bay, Kauai, Hawaii, and its first European outpost in London’s Mayfair.
-Further locations are planned for Seattle, Melbourne in Australia, and Copenhagen in Denmark by 2025, solidifying its position as a global luxury hotel brand.
-Its high quality is widely recognized within the industry, with some properties receiving MICHELIN Key distinctions.
+Further locations are slated for Seattle, Melbourne in Australia, and Copenhagen in Denmark in 2025, solidifying its position as a global luxury hotel brand.
+Its quality is widely recognized within the industry, with some properties receiving MICHELIN Key certifications.

-1 Hotel Tokyo is situated on floors 38 to 43 of the Akasaka Trust Tower, within the next-generation mixed-use development “Tokyo World Gate Akasaka,” spearheaded by Mori Trust.
-Below, the greenery of the Imperial Palace Outer Garden unfolds, while Tokyo Tower and the city skyline paint the view.
-As the core of a development centered around a vast 5,600㎡ green space, the hotel’s very existence poses a question to the city: How close can people get to nature within an urban environment?
+1 Hotel Tokyo is situated on floors 38 to 43 of the Akasaka Trust Tower, within the next-generation mixed-use development “Tokyo World Gate Akasaka,” handled by Mori Trust.
+Below, the greenery of the Imperial Palace Outer Garden unfolds, and the Tokyo Tower and the city skyline paint the view.
+As the core of a development centered around a vast 5,600㎡ green space, the hotel’s very existence poses a question to the city: how close can people get to nature within an urban environment?

-The design philosophy permeating the hotel is known as “biophilic design.”
-This concept seeks to re-establish harmony between humans and nature, integrating the beauty and warmth of the natural world into the space.
-Upon entering the first-floor lobby, guests are greeted by an outdoor green wall.
-Ascending to the 38th-floor lobby, a vertical botanical installation envelops the senses.
-Sculptural elements combining moss, panels of reclaimed wood, and Oya stone from Tochigi Prefecture—a material famously used by Frank Lloyd Wright in his Japanese architectural endeavors—open the door to an extraordinary experience from the moment of arrival.
+The design philosophy that permeates the hotel is known as “biophilic design”—an approach that seeks to re-establish harmony between humans and nature, integrating natural beauty and warmth into the space.
+Upon entering the first-floor entrance, guests are greeted by an outdoor green wall.
+Ascending to the 38th-floor lobby, a vertical botanical installation envelops the view.
+A sculptural entrance, combining moss, recycled wood panels, and Oya stone from Tochigi Prefecture—a material famously used by Frank Lloyd Wright in his Japanese architecture—opens the door to an extraordinary experience from the moment of arrival.

-Sand-textured wallpaper, hand-finished plaster, and lines of gravel along the walls—every detail within the hotel evokes the tranquility of Japanese mountain streams and wilderness.
+Sand-textured wallpaper, hand-applied lime plaster finishes, and lines of gravel along the walls—every detail within the hotel evokes the tranquility of Japanese mountain streams and wilderness.
 The lounge, inspired by Zen philosophy, features a stone and gravel garden, where the aesthetic of wabi-sabi quietly resides amidst refinement.
-CEO Raul Leal states, “Tokyo has been an incredibly stimulating canvas for creating spaces that blend beauty and sustainability.”
+CEO Raul Leal states, “Tokyo has been an incredibly inspiring canvas for creating spaces that blend beauty and sustainability.”
 His words are etched into every corner of this hotel.

 Each of the 211 guest rooms is like a small art gallery.
-Artworks made from preserved moss and recycled palettes, interiors crafted by local artisans, and carefully selected greenery—all are products of human hands and intention, not mass production.
+Works of art made from preserved moss and recycled palettes, interiors by local artisans, carefully selected greenery—all are products of human hands and intention, not mass production.
 Furthermore, 24 suites, including three penthouses, offer views of the Tokyo skyline and the Imperial Palace Outer Garden.
-This is a tranquil retreat that trusts in the power of quality materials, rather than excessive embellishment.
+This is a tranquil retreat that trusts in the power of quality materials, rather than excessive ornamentation.

-The same philosophy flows through the dining experiences.
-The signature restaurant draws inspiration from the Mediterranean, interpreting the spirit of the French Riviera through a Tokyo sensibility.
-It transforms its ambiance from light and airy during the day to cosmopolitan in the evening, while the aperitif bar offers a selection of spritzes and cocktails.
-At the Lobby Lounge & Bar, the focus is on a gin library featuring 50 botanical varieties from around the world and Japan, where guests can experience the “Signature Martini Ritual,” crafting their own martinis by selecting their preferred botanicals and vermouth.
-At “Neighbors Café,” open to both travelers and locals, healthy, plant-focused cuisine and coffee brewed by artisans elevate the everyday.
+The same philosophy extends to the dining experiences.
+The signature restaurant draws inspiration from the Mediterranean, interpreting the spirit of the French Riviera with a Tokyo sensibility.
+It transforms subtly from light fare during the day to a more international ambiance at night, while the aperitif bar offers a selection of spritzes and cocktails.
+At the Lobby Lounge & Bar, the focus is on a gin library featuring 50 botanical varieties from around the world and Japan, where guests can experience the “Signature Martini Ritual,” selecting their own botanicals and vermouth to craft their martini.
+The “Neighbors Café,” open to both travelers and locals, elevates daily life with plant-based healthy cuisine and coffee brewed by artisans.

 The practice of minimizing waste and meticulously utilizing seasonal and local ingredients is not merely a trend but a manifestation of the brand’s core integrity.
-Even event spaces achieve sustainable gatherings through their unique “Certified Sustainable Gatherings” program, which ensures zero-waste operations and catering with local ingredients.
+Even event spaces achieve sustainable gatherings through waste-free operations and catering with local ingredients, under the unique “Certified Sustainable Gatherings” program.

-The spa offers holistic treatments that fuse Japanese and Western traditions.
-With five private rooms, a couple’s suite, and a hammam room, it serves not as a stage for hospitality, but as a sanctuary for quiet self-rediscovery.
-The fitness area, named “The Field House,” is accessible 24 hours a day and equipped with Technogym machines.
-Beyond the indoor pool, bathed in natural light, a planted deck extends, allowing time to flow amidst greenery and light, even in the heart of the city.
+The spa offers holistic treatments that blend Japanese and Western traditions.
+The space, featuring five private rooms, a couple’s suite, and a hammam room, serves less as a stage for hospitality and more as a sanctuary for quiet self-rediscovery.
+The fitness area, named “The Field House,” is available 24 hours a day and is equipped with Technogym machines.
+Beyond the indoor pool, bathed in natural light, a planted deck extends, creating an environment enveloped in greenery and light, even in the heart of the city.

 Fulfillment: The New Luxury

-The operational goal of reusing 90% of waste is not only a commitment to the environment but also a message to guests.
-Staying here offers more than just immersion in a beautiful space; it fosters a sense of being part of something larger than oneself.
+The operational goal of reusing 90% of waste is not only an act of environmental integrity but also a message to guests.
+Staying here is not just about immersing oneself in a beautiful space; it brings a sense of being part of something larger than oneself.
 This is the essence of the luxury that 1 Hotel Tokyo seeks to embody.

-Without dazzling surprises or exorbitant price tags, people can find deep satisfaction.
+Even without dazzling surprises or exorbitant prices, people can find deep satisfaction.
 The textures of natural materials, the craftsmanship of artisans, a tranquility that connects one to the earth—when these elements accumulate, a stay becomes a form of experiential testimony.

-1 Hotel Tokyo presents a clear answer to the question of luxury, directly from the heart of Tokyo.
+1 Hotel Tokyo presents a clear answer to the question of luxury from the heart of Tokyo.

 1 Hotel Tokyo